Honduras: Gender

-Between 1971 and 2001 Honduran total fertility rate decreased from 7.4 births to 4.4 births.
+Between 1971 and 2001 total fertility rate decreased from 7.4 births to 4.4 births.
 This is largely attributable to an increase in educational attainment and workforce participation by women, as well as more widespread use of contraceptives.
 In 1996 50% of women were using at least one type of contraceptive.
 By 2001 62% were largely due to female sterilization, birth control in the form of a pill, injectable birth control, and IUDs.
-A study done in 2001 of Honduran men and women reflect conceptualization of reproductive health and decision making in Honduras.
-28% of men and 25% of women surveyed believed men were responsible for decisions regarding family size and family planning uses.
-21% of men believed men were responsible for both.
+A study done in 2001 reflects conceptualization of reproductive health and decision making in Honduras; 28% of men and 25% of women surveyed believed men were responsible for decisions regarding family size and family planning uses; 21% of men believed men were responsible for both.

-Sexual violence against women has proven to be a large issue in Honduras that has caused many to migrate to the U.S. The prevalence of child sexual abuse was 7.8% in Honduras with the majority of reports being from children under the age of 11.
+Sexual violence against women has proven to be a large issue that has caused many to migrate to the U.S. The prevalence of child sexual abuse was 7.8% with the majority of reports being from children under age 11.
 Women that experienced sexual abuse as children were found to be twice as likely to be in violent relationships.
-Femicide is widespread in Honduras.
+Femicide is widespread.
 In 2014, 40% of unaccompanied refugee minors were female.
 Gangs are largely responsible for sexual violence against women as they often use sexual violence.
 Between 2005 and 2013 according to the UN Special Repporteur on Violence Against Women, violent deaths increased 263.4 percent.
 Impunity for sexual violence and femicide crimes was 95 percent in 2014.
 Additionally, many girls are forced into human trafficking and prostitution.

 Between 1995 and 1997 Honduras recognized domestic violence as both a public health issue and a punishable offense due to efforts by the Pan American Health Organization (PAHO).
 PAHO's subcommittee on Women, Health and Development was used as a guide to develop programs that aid in domestic violence prevention and victim assistance programs.
 However, a study done in 2009 showed that while the policy requires health care providers to report cases of sexual violence, emergency contraception, and victim referral to legal institutions and support groups, very few other regulations exist within the realm of registry, examination and follow-up.
-Unlike other Central American countries such as El Salvador, Guatemala and Nicaragua, Honduras does not have detailed guidelines requiring service providers to be extensively trained and respect the rights of sexual violence victims.
+Unlike other Central American countries, Honduras does not have detailed guidelines requiring service providers to be extensively trained and respect the rights of sexual violence victims.
 Since the study was done the UNFPA and the Health Secretariat of Honduras have worked to develop and implement improved guidelines for handling cases of sexual violence.